 Anemia has a high incidence in rural India.
-This is especially critical for women during pregnancy and has resulted in high mortality rates during childbirth.
+This is especially critical for women during pregnancy, resulting in high mortality rates during childbirth.

 After synthesizing the findings from the research in India, product design kicked in in The Netherlands.
-Wit Biosense, we created 3D models and selected the electronic components for the device.
+With Biosense, we created 3D models and selected the electronic components for the device.
 Users provided feedback throughout the process from the plastic shell's shape to the interface flows or the button's symbols.

 The redesigned device combines a low-cost shell with a more sophisticated graphical interface for visual guidance, which can be used by caregivers of all education levels.
 The product is portable and transported in a carrying case and an infographic to help nurses explain patients about anemia.